incandesc3nce/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Tic Tac Toe game in JS
+Just a simple Tic Tac Toe game to play with your friend.

+Built using JavaScript, HTML and CSS.

+🔥 Live Preview 🔥

+Responsive on mobile: ✅